-“I loved working with The Rock, so this is in no way disparaging of him, but it is the hokiest move ever.
-You gotta wait for twenty minutes while he takes his elbow pad off and works the crowd, he runs back and forth, then he comes up, drops an elbow on you that looks like it barely touches you except a lot of times the point of his elbow hits you right in the mouth and you come up bleeding!”
+"I loved working with The Rock, so this is in no way disparaging of him, but it is the hokiest move ever.
+You gotta wait for twenty minutes while he takes his elbow pad off and works the crowd.
+He runs back and forth, then he comes up, drops an elbow on you that looks like it barely touches you except a lot of times the point of his elbow hits you right in the mouth and you come up bleeding!"

 The People’s Elbow has significantly evolved since its first introduction on live television back in 1997.
 The first rendition of the move was running off the ring rope and dropping the elbow on his opponent.
-It then evolved to the build-up we know it for today with the Brahma Bull standing at the shoulders of his weakened opponent, a dramatic smell of what might be cooking, a toss of an elbow pad into the crowd, a swing of the arms across the chest, a bounce against one rope, a hop over the downed adversary, a bounce off the other rope, an electrifying lift of one leg and an exaggerated drop of an elbow the the chest.
+It then evolved to the build-up we know it for today with the Brahma Bull standing at the shoulders of his weakened opponent, a dramatic smell of what might be cooking, a toss of an elbow pad into the crowd, a swing of the arms across the chest, a bounce against one rope, a hop over the downed adversary, a bounce off the other rope, an electrifying lift of one leg and an exaggerated drop of an elbow on the chest.
 It’s fair to say that the evolution of the move helped make it must-see.

-In 2015, the world of wrestling lost a legend and true pioneer of the business, “The American Dream” Dusty Rhodes.
-In a June 12, 2015 post on Instagram, The Rock paid a tremendous amount of respect in a tribute to him; and how Dusty’s “Bionic Elbow” helped inspire The Rock’s People’s Elbow.
+In 2015, the wrestling world lost a legend and true pioneer of the business, "The American Dream" Dusty Rhodes.
+In a June 12, 2015 post on Instagram, The Rock paid a tremendous amount of respect in a tribute to him; and how Dusty’s "Bionic Elbow" helped inspire The Rock’s People’s Elbow.

-“Dusty’s epically entertaining ‘Bionic elbow’ was my inspiration to create ‘The most electrifying move in sports entertainment – The People’s Elbow’.
+"Dusty’s epically entertaining ‘Bionic elbow’ was my inspiration to create ‘The most electrifying move in sports entertainment – The People’s Elbow.’
 This Heavyweight World Champion personified the blue-collar fighting spirit, and his influence on the wrestling business is invaluable.
-I’ll be forever grateful for the tremendous influence he’s had on me and my career in our beloved squared circle.”
+I’ll be forever grateful for the tremendous influence he’s had on me and my career in our beloved squared circle."